Lital-Ben-Baruch/Vision_Game/README.md

-# README.md

 ## Project Title: Vision Game

 ### Description
-Vision Game is an innovative project that merges physical activity with the excitement of digital gaming.
-It allows users to interact with any computer game that utilizes mouse clicks for control.
-By projecting the game onto a wall, a simple ball is transformed into an interactive game controller.
-When the ball hits the wall, its impact is detected and translated into a virtual mouse click within the game on the computer.
-This approach not only introduces a new dimension to digital gaming but also encourages physical activity and enhances hand-eye coordination.
+Vision Game is an innovative project that combines physical activity with digital gaming excitement.
+It enables users to interact with computer games that require mouse clicks by projecting the game onto a wall.
+A simple ball becomes an interactive game controller; its impact on the wall is detected and translated into a virtual mouse click in the game.
+This approach adds a new dimension to digital gaming, promoting physical activity and enhancing hand-eye coordination.

 ### Status
 🚧 **Work in Progress** 🚧

-Vision Game is currently in its development phase.
-Our team is diligently working on refining the computer vision technology, improving the accuracy of ball detection, and ensuring a seamless and intuitive user experience.
+Vision Game is in the development phase.
+Our team is focused on refining the computer vision technology to improve ball detection accuracy and ensure a seamless, intuitive user experience.

 ### Objectives
-- To develop a Python-based program capable of processing live video feeds for precise ball detection.
+- Develop a Python-based program for precise ball detection in live video feeds.
-- To convert physical interactions (ball impacts) into digital commands (mouse clicks) for any mouse-controlled game.
+- Transform physical interactions (ball impacts) into digital commands (mouse clicks) for mouse-controlled games.
-- To provide a unique and interactive way to play a wide variety of computer games.
+- Offer a unique, interactive way to play various computer games.

 ### Hardware Requirements
 - A computer with Python installed.